JuliaDynamics/DynamicalSystems.jl/docs/src/advanced.md

 to change states robustly

 ## Re-initializing an integrator
-It is more efficient to re-initialize an integrator than to create a new one.
+It is more efficient to re-initialize an integrator using `reinit!` than to create a new one.
 This can be very helpful when looping over initial conditions and/or parameter values.

 All high-level functions from `ChaosTools` have a set-up part that creates